SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ## Development Environment (IDE)
 As previously mentioned, we need a **development environment (IDE)** in order to program.
 The IDE is actually a program editor, where we can write, compile and execute our program code, discover our mistakes, correct them and start the program again.
--	For programming in JavaScript we use the Visual Studio Code environment, suitable Windows, Linux and MacOS operating systems.
+-	For programming in JavaScript we use the Visual Studio Code environment, suitable Windows, Linux and macOS operating systems.
 - If we are programming in **Java** we can use **IntelliJ**, **Eclipse** or **NetBeans**.
 - If we are programming in **Python** we can use **PyCharm**.

 ### Installing Visual Studio Code
-In the following paragraphs we go through the steps for installing **Visual Studio Code** (version 1.19.1) in great detail.
+In the following paragraphs, we go through the steps for installing **Visual Studio Code** (version 1.19.1) in great detail.
 After we download and start the installation file, the following screen should appear:

 ![](assets/chapter-1-images/00.Visual-studio-01.png)